kwaldenphd/python-intro/README.md

 - Modulus
 - Exponents

-QX: Write a program that uses arithmetic operators to convert a specific Farenheit temperature value and output its Celsius representation.
+Q3: Write a program that uses arithmetic operators to convert a specific Farenheit temperature value and output its Celsius representation.
 Answer to this question includes program + comments that document process and explain your code.

 <blockquote>The conversion equation is: <code>celsius = (fahrenheit - 32.0) * 5.0 / 9.0</code></blockquote>

-QX: Write a program that calculates the fewest number of U.S. coins needed to make change for a 73 cent remainder.
+Q4: Write a program that calculates the fewest number of U.S. coins needed to make change for a 73 cent remainder.
 To put that another way- write a program that determines the smallest number of coins in each U.S. denomination needed to make up 73 cents.
 Answer to this question includes program + comments that document process and explain your code.

 In U.S. currency, one dollar ($1.00) equals one hundred (100) cents.
 The coins used to make change have a face value in cents.